sadeqa/Bird-Classification-Pytorch/README.md

 Download the training/validation/test images from [here](https://www.di.ens.fr/willow/teaching/recvis18/assignment3/bird_dataset.zip).
 The test image labels are not provided.

 #### Training and validating your model
-Run the script `main.py` to train your model.
+Run the script `main_yolo.py` to train your model.

-Modify `main.py`, `model.py` and `data.py` for your assignment, with an aim to make the validation score better.

-- By default the images are loaded and resized to 64x64 pixels and normalized to zero-mean and standard deviation of 1.
+- By default the images are loaded and resized to 299x299 pixels and normalized to zero-mean and standard deviation of 1.
 See data.py for the `data_transforms`.
+- The default arguments of main_yolo.py will git clone and use the yolo_v3 architecture to crop the image datasets and create a new folder and then train the model.

 #### Evaluating your model on the test set